A new special function related to a discrete Gauss-Poisson distribution and some physics of the cell model with

 \quad

 By the Laplace method, in the limit $N\to\infty$, the value of the integral over $y$ in \eqref{BIF} is determined by the height of the global maximum attained by the function $E(y)$.
-In the region of $\mu<\mu_c$, such global maxima are situated roughly between $y=0$ and $y=1$, see blue, orange, black, and green lines in the bottom of Fig. 6.
+If $\mu<\mu_c$, such global maxima are situated roughly between $y=0$ and $y=1$; see blue, orange, black, and green curves in the bottom of Fig. 6.

-The red line at $\mu=\mu_c$ signals a first-order phase transition.
-As far as $\mu$ exceeds $\mu_c$, the global maximum jumps to a position between $y=5$ and $6$.
-The "new" family of global maxima for $\mu>\mu_c$ is shown by the purple, (second) black, brown, and magenta lines.
+The red curve at $\mu=\mu_c$ signals a first-order phase transition.
+As soon as $\mu$ exceeds $\mu_c$, the global maximum jumps to a position between $y=5$ and $6$.
+The "new" family of global maxima for $\mu>\mu_c$ is shown by the purple, (second) black, brown, and magenta curves.

 Finally, let us sketch the last consequence of $\mu$ being not equal to $\mu_c$.

 By analogy with \eqref{BIS}, let us shift in \eqref{BIF} or \eqref{BIA} the integration variable $y$ via $y=s+pf/2-p\mu$.
 Thus we obtain \be \hat E(\mu;s)=\ln\left(1+\e^s\right) -\frac1{2p}\,\Big(s+p\Big(\frac12+\mu_c-\mu\Big)\Big)^2, \ee where we took into into account the definition of $\mu_c$ in \eqref{MUC}.
 Expanding the last function in powers of $s$ we obtain, similarly as in \eqref{LAE}, \be \hat E(\mu;s)=\ln2-\frac p2\Big(\mu-\mu_c-\frac12\Big)^2 +(\mu-\mu_c)\,s+\,\frac{p-4}{8p}\,s^2-\frac{s^4}{192}+O(s^6). \ee At $\mu=\mu_c$, the last expansion becomes an even function and reduces to the one in \eqref{LAE}.